amishck/PortGrabber/README.md

 - Discovered subdomains
 - Web vulnerability findings

-## Disclaimer
+## ⚠️Disclaimer

-This tool is for educational purposes and authorized security testing only.
-Unauthorized scanning of networks may be illegal.
+This tool is intended for educational purposes and authorized penetration testing only.
+Do not scan networks or systems you do not own or have explicit permission to test.
+Unauthorized use may be illegal and is strictly discouraged.
 Always obtain permission before scanning any systems you don't own.

-## License
+## 📜License

 [MIT License](LICENSE)